-Unofficial studio version
+Official studio version

 One girl, one love

-One dream in our heart
+One dream in our hearts

 Two hearts as one

-One hope, never to be torn apart
+One hope never to be torn apart

-Shake me darling, shake me, don't let me go
+Shake me, darling, shake me, don't let me go

 You're the one, yeah, you're the one for me